BlogStudyEverything You Need to Know About SACs for the VCE

 For example, let’s consider Unit 4 Biology.
 If we look at the study design, we’ll see that this is one of the outcomes:

-In order to successfully pass this outcome, you will complete SACs that assess your knowledge of this topic.
+To successfully pass this outcome, you will complete SACs that assess your knowledge of this topic.

 But what does this mean in the grand scheme of things?
 In simpler terms:

-• For Units 1 and 2, SACs will determine whether you pass or fail a unit
+• For Units 1 and 2, SACs will determine whether you pass or fail a unit.

-• For Units 3 and 4, SACs will also contribute to your study score
+• For Units 3 and 4, SACs will also contribute to your study score and ATAR.

 What types of assessments do VCE SACs involve?